 Historically, stories from the 70s and 80s suggest fox numbers were high and predation on the turtles was extreme.
 After more than a decade of supporting local volunteers to monitor the nests we've seen numbers double.

 Flatback Turtles are also culturally important to the Wunambal Gaambera people on the far north-west coast of the Kimberley.
 Since 2011 we’ve worked in partnership with the Wunambal Gaambera, to help plan and implement conservation works.
-Marine turtles are also at home on the Traditional Lands of the Arafura Swamp in Arnhem Land, where we partner with the Arafura Swamp Aboriginal Corporation (ASRAC).
+The Karajarri people, whose land is known as the gateway to the Kimberley, also support nesting Flatbacks, and marine turtles are at home on the Arafura Swamp in Arnhem Land, where we partner with the Arafura Swamp Aboriginal Corporation (ASRAC).

 Donate today to help us continue this and other vital conservation work.
 Most of our operating costs are funded by generous individuals.
 Donations over $2 are tax-deductible and we can't thank you enough for your support.